astibal/smithproxy/docs/quick-install-howto-0.8.md

 ###### Content dumping to files
+Content dumping is NOT enabled by default.
 To write content into files, you need to:
 1) set existing directory where to save .smcap files
 ```
 settings = {